-Emran Hossain (Bangladesh) will be working in Washington, D.C. at the Huffington Post.
+Emran Hossain (Bangladesh) is working in Washington, D.C. at the Huffington Post.
 He has been a staff reporter since 2012 at Bangladesh’s first online newspaper, bdnews24.com, in Dhaka, where he covers special assignments and works on the English desk of the bilingual newspaper.

-Khalid Khattak (Pakistan) will be working in Washington, D.C. at the Wall Street Journal.
+Khalid Khattak (Pakistan) is working in Washington, D.C. at the Wall Street Journal.
 In Pakistan, Khalid is a staff reporter for The News International in Lahore, where he has been covering education, youth affairs, health and social issues.

 2013 Pearl-Shahzad Fellow

-Waqas Banoori (Pakistan) will be working in Pittsburgh at the Pittsburgh Post-Gazette.
+Waqas Banoori (Pakistan) is working in Pittsburgh at the Pittsburgh Post-Gazette.
 He is an editor with the Independent Press Network in Islamabad.
 He is also a columnist for The Frontier Post, a leading English newspaper with circulation in Pakistan and Afghanistan.

 2012 Daniel Pearl Fellow